 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-The LIXIL Group compiled the LIXIL Group Code of Conduct in April 2015 to clarify the Group-wide compliance policy and ethical standards.
+LIXIL compiled the LIXIL Code of Conduct in April 2015, and revised it from time to time as necessary, to clarify the Group-wide compliance policy and ethical standards.
 We actively take steps to ensure that all employees and officers across the Group fully embrace and uphold these principles.

 To enhance the effectiveness of our compliance program across the Group, we have developed concrete policies and guidelines based on the Code of Conduct and we ensure employee awareness and conduct regular reviews.

-To enhance employees' understanding of compliance, we have translated the LIXIL Group Code of Conduct into 19 languages, distributed hard-copies to all employees around the world, and published it on our intranet.
+To enhance employees' understanding of compliance, we have translated the LIXIL Code of Conduct in 17 languages in addition to Japanese and English, distributed hard-copies to all employees in Japan, and published it on our intranet.